hptran/LungSoundStudy/readme.md

-mPower App
+LungSoundStudy App
 ==========

-The Parkinson app is one of the first five apps built using [ResearchKit](https://github.com/researchkit/ResearchKit).
+The LungSoundStudy app is based on (forked) from mPower, one of the first five apps built using [ResearchKit](https://github.com/researchkit/ResearchKit).

-mPower is a unique iPhone application that uses a mix of surveys and tasks that activate phone sensors to collect and track health and symptoms of Parkinson's Disease (PD) progression - like dexterity, balance or gait.

-The goal of this app is to learn more about the variations of PD, and to improve the way we describe these variations and to learn how mobile devices and sensors can help us to measure PD and its progression to ultimately improve the quality of life for people with PD.
+The goal of this app is to build lung sound dataset for researchers to study and analyze the dataset.

 Building the App